Dominican Republic All-Inclusive Tips for First-Timers

 Unplug & Enjoy: You’re on vacation!
 Take a break from screens, soak up the sun, and enjoy the moment.

-Casinos & Entertainment: Some resorts have casinos with slots, poker, blackjack, and roulette.
+Casinos & Entertainment: A lot of resorts have casinos with slots, poker, blackjack, and roulette.
 Set a budget, take advantage of complimentary drinks while gambling, and tip the server for faster service.
 Dress codes vary, so check in advance.
 Resorts may also offer bowling alleys, game rooms, or sports bars—ask what’s available.

 Beauty, Barber & Laundry Services: Many resorts offer hair salons and barber shops for quick trims or styling before special events—booking ahead is recommended.
 Laundry and dry-cleaning services are available at some resorts for an extra fee.